Transport-for-the-North/caf.van/docs/source/methodology.rst

 and destination trip ends.

-The trip end generation uses various inputs from the DfT van survey and census data tables, these are all outlined in the `LGV Model Inputs <#lgv-model-inputs>`__ section.
-This section will discuss the methodologies for the three main segments (which each contain sub-segments that make up the six total LGV model segments).
+The trip end generation uses various inputs from the DfT van survey and census data tables, these are all outlined in the :ref:`van model inputs` section.
+This section will discuss the methodologies for the three main segments (which each contain sub-segments that make up the six total van model segments).

 Service Trip Ends
 ~~~~~~~~~~~~~~~~~